 Open-ended contracts -

 Integrative psychoodynamic/humamistic therapy

 Our primary experiences with our care givers shape the way we engage with the world for the rest of our lives.
 In an open ended contract we can explore how the past is influencing us in the present, through developing a relationship based on trust, consistency and empathy, whilst working at a pace with which you feel comfortable.
-During this process we can uncover unconscious drives and defence mechanisms that have become parts of our life script.
+During this process we can uncover unconscious drives and defense mechanisms that have become parts of our life script.

 - Open ended contract work is usually most suitable for issues that have been with us for most of our lives.